PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/PostMMOSpawnReset.md

 spawn location.
 The spawned pokemon may spawn randomly near the spawn point and move around in different directions in each reset.
 Make sure the path the program goes covers the optimal range of all possible pokemon locations.

-This program will stop when it hears a shiny *anywhere* along the path.
+This program will stop when it hears a shiny *anywhere* around you.
 So you will likely get some "unwanted" shinies from another nearby spawn point before the one you want actually shines.

 As of this time, there is no option to ignore shinies that you don't want.

+### Caution

+When you reset after MMO finishes, there is no way to go back to the state where the the usual spawns don't appear.
+So if you didn't set the correct time of the day or weather, there is no way to fix that except waiting for another MMO.

 ## Options